 Canada Pension Plan (CPP) benefits can make up a key portion of your income in retirement.
-Individuals receiving the maximum CPP payments at age 65 can expect to collect nearly $14,000 per year in benefits.
+Individuals receiving the maximum CPP payments at age 65 can expect to collect more than $15,000 per year in benefits.

 The amount of your CPP payments depends on two factors: how much you contributed, and how long you made contributions.
 Most don’t receive the maximum benefit.
-In fact, the average amount for new beneficiaries is just over $8,000 per year (as of March 2019).
+In fact, the average amount for new CPP beneficiaries is just $8,433 per year (as of October 2021).

 Now, you may not have a hot clue how much CPP you will receive in retirement, and that’s okay.